Community Services – Careers That Make a Difference

 Community services encompass the provision of physical, social, emotional and community support, and are essential in ensuring the wellbeing and development of all community members from birth to death.
-Many jobs in the industry are related to care of the elderly, disabled or mentally ill.
+Many jobs in the industry are related to the care of the elderly, disabled or mentally ill.

-Over the last five years the community services and health industry has been the second fastest growing industry, and is expected to take first place in the next five years.
 An ageing population and a trend towards de-institutionalising care and reducing lengthy hospital stays will make for plenty of opportunities in this growing sector.

 The Australian Bureau of Statistics has predicted that the proportion of Australians aged 65 or over will nearly double in the next 50 years.
-The ageing population has led to unprecedented demand on quality aged care services and a massive boom in employment prospects and job growth in the aged-care industry.
+The ageing population has led to unprecedented demand for quality aged care services and a massive boom in employment prospects and job growth in the aged-care industry.

-‘Already, across Australia some one million Australians receive either in-home or residential care from this massively growing and vitally important industry', says former CEO of Aged and Community Care Victoria, Gerard Mansour.
+‘Already, across Australia, some one million Australians receive either in-home or residential care from this massively growing and vitally important industry', says former CEO of Aged and Community Care Victoria, Gerard Mansour.

-The aged care industry is critical in ensuring the mobility, equity, health and welfare of the elderly, with aged care services providing everything from assisting grocery shopping and bathing to full-time, in-house care.
+The aged care industry is critical to ensuring the mobility, equity, health and welfare of the elderly, with aged care services providing everything from assisting grocery shopping and bathing to full-time, in-house care.
 And with many government scholarships to entice students into aged care, the opportunities have never been greater.

 ‘The range of career choices are enormous – from nursing, where complex health care needs are met, to allied health professions such as physiotherapy, to personal carers, all the way through to finance, management and executive leadership', says Mansour.